Japan PM Abe makes third offering to war shrine but again stays away

 TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe has made his third ritual offering to the controversial Yasukuni Shrine for war dead, but again he did not visit in person to avoid angering Asian victims of Japan’s war-time aggression.

-Visits by Japanese leaders to the shrine in Tokyo have outraged China and South Korea, which suffered under Japanese occupation before and during World War Two, because war-time leaders convicted as war criminals by an Allied tribunal are honored there along with Japan’s war dead.
+Visits by Japanese leaders to the shrine in central Tokyo have outraged China and South Korea, which suffered under Japanese occupation and colonization in the 20th century, because war-time leaders convicted as war criminals by an Allied tribunal are honored there along with Japan’s war dead.

 Abe made the offering in the name of the prime minister to mark the shrine’s autumn festival, which runs from Thursday until Sunday, a shrine official told Reuters.
 The official said the offering was made before Thursday, but gave no details.

-A deputy government spokesman said Abe made the offering in his private capacity and that the government was in no position to comment.
+A deputy government spokesman said Abe made the offering in his private capacity and that the government is in no position to comment, adding that it was not aware that the offering was disbursed from public funds.

 “I believe it’s natural to express homage to those who fought and sacrificed their precious lives for the sake of their country, and to pray for the repose of their souls,” Deputy Chief Cabinet Secretary Katsunobu Kato told reporters.